chadi-kazan/trading_system/README.md

 - Ensure `automation.fundamentals_refresh.include_sp500` is enabled if you want large-cap sector data preloaded alongside your small-cap research universe.

+### Macro Regime & Earnings Overlays
+- The API now applies a market-regime multiplier (built from ^VIX, HYG/LQD, and SPY trend) to every aggregated signal.
+The current regime, score, and contributing factors are returned under macro_overlay for dashboard rendering.
+- Earnings quality metrics (beat ratio, average surprise, EPS trend) are rolled into the fundamentals cache and surfaced as earnings_quality, feeding both scoring multipliers and UI context for each symbol.

 ---

 ## Investor Workflows & Methodologies